-How to choose the best Digital Marketing KPIs
+How to choose the important Digital Marketing KPIs (2024)

 Digital marketing is getting more vast and complex every single day; there are always new tools, websites, types of ads and content available.
-With all these digital marketing possibilities comes a plethora of data that you now need to keep track of.
+With all these digital marketing possibilities comes a plethora of data you need to keep track of for each of your digital marketing campaigns.
 It can become quite overwhelming if you don’t know which Key Performance Indicators (KPIs) to track.

 First step: Determine your goals